0

 This bridge is the third bridge to cross the river at this location.
 The first bridge was a wooden structure completed in 1857, but washed away in a flood in 1859.
 The second bridge was a four-span Pratt truss bridge built in 1887.
 It spanned the northern industrial district that was developing on both sides of the river.
 The 1887 bridge was very ornate, featuring finials on each top corner and a band of scrolls, crosses, and lines between them.
 The horizontal struts and guard railings used X-shapes as a pattern.
 In 1950, the bridge was raised 20 feet to allow barges and larger boats to pass underneath.
 The old bridge was removed in 1985, but a single span of the bridge lives on as the Merriam Street Bridge that connects Nicollet Island to the St. Anthony section of Minneapolis.

-Text imported from Wikipedia article "Broadway Avenue Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Broadway Avenue Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants